 While there may be challenges, using Google Shopping as a smaller retailer can be worth it.
 It can be cost-effective and, since you’re only paying when someone clicks through to your site, it can be worth investing some budget here.

-These specific terms indicate a stronger intent to purchase, so it can pay, as a smaller retailer to focus your budget here where it can have most effect.
+These specific terms indicate a stronger intent to purchase, so it can pay as a smaller retailer to focus your budget here where it can have the most effect.

 The key to success on a budget is to find niches where you can attract searches for your products without paying over the top for traffic.
 Study your competition to see what they’re doing.